manfredzab/endpoints-codelab-android/README.md

 ![image alt text](images/image_13.png)

-This creates a new backend module for this Android Studio project and adds it as an additional dependency in the `settings.gradle` file.The generated code is pretty straight-forward with an object model for the data manipulated by the endpoint and the actual endpoint implementation :
+This creates a new backend module for this Android Studio project and adds it as an additional dependency in the `settings.gradle` file.
+It also adds the required dependencies for the generated client libraries to the app's `build.gradle` file.
+The generated code is pretty straight-forward with an object model for the data manipulated by the Endpoint and the actual Endpoint implementation :

 ![image alt text](images/image_14.png)